Freiling87/CCU/CCU/Scratchpad.md

 ###				C	Add latest commit ID to dll filename
 Will make easier to track bug reports
 ##			P	1.0.0 Changelog
-* Next to a name indicates a Player-accessible feature.
-This means the Mutator, Trait, whatever will be named normally (won't have all the [CCU] name prefixes).
+An Asterisk (*) Next to a name indicates a Player feature.
+This means it will be accessible by players, and won't have all the [CCU] name prefixes that Designer-only content has.

 - **Feature additions**
   - Mutators